arkency/posts/posts/2015-09-04-testing-race-conditions.md

 contention you created is not big enough**.

 One more thing.
-This test has `self.use_transactional_fixtures = false` which means it will not run in a transaction (otherwise other the connection from other threads would not see the records created by setup in the main testing thread).
+This test has `self.use_transactional_fixtures = false` which means it will not run in a transaction (otherwise other DB connections from other threads would not see the records created by setup in the main testing thread).
 Your test is responsible for cleaning the database after running itself.
 I use `database_cleaner` with `deletion` strategy for that.